 Seasoning the chicken legs before cooking adds a ton of flavor.
 I season almost everything with my homemade dry rub.
 You can find the recipe at that link.
 It’s fine to season with seasoning salt or just salt and pepper.
 Maybe try a garlic salt or lemon pepper.

 Pour a cup of hot chicken broth into the base of the pot.
 Add the trivet.
 Then place the legs evenly on the trivet.
-This recipe is for just 2 servings, but you can make as many chicken legs as you need, just stack them up.
+This recipe is for just 2 servings, but you can make as many chicken legs as you need, just stack them up like logs – not directly on top of each other, but at different angles, so they aren’t directly touching (as much as that’s possible).

 Close the lid and seal the vent.
-Press the “pressure cook” button and set the time to 12 minutes.
-After this, allow natural pressure release for 5 minutes, then manually release the remaining pressure.
+Pressure cook on high for 12 minutes.
+When it’s done, allow a natural pressure release for 5 minutes, then manually release the remaining pressure.

 You can cook frozen chicken legs in the Instant Pot, if you’ve forgotten or haven’t had time to thaw in advance.
-If you’re cooking these chicken legs from frozen, you’ll need to give them 13 minutes of cook time, and I also sometimes extend the pressure release to 8 minutes.
+If you’re cooking these chicken legs from frozen, you’ll need to cook them on high for 15 minutes, and I also sometimes extend the pressure release to 8 to 10 minutes.

 Be sure to visit our Instant Pot Guide for more tips and great recipes!